-Definition: These transition devices show a final general statement.
+Definition: These transition devices introduce a final general statement.

 Examples: in conclusion, to sum up, definitely, after all, in fact, obviously, ultimately, in summary, in conclusion, in short, in brief, in essence, to summarize, on balance, altogether, overall, ordinarily and usually.

-Definition: They show a progression of events or limit of time.
+Definition: These show a progression of events or a temporal restriction.